Backup Solutions Answer Problem of Ransomware

 Protect Critical Data from Ransomware Attacks by Having a High Integrity Backup Solution

-Many of us are not that well informed as to what ransomware technology really is and why it is being talked about so often.
-In order to debunk the fear behind this phenomenon, we thought we could provide insight into the best way to protect yourself against it – ensuring your company has a robust backup solution in place.
+Many of us are not that well informed as to what ransomware technology really is, and why it’s such a hot topic.
+You may assume your security software has all angles of the strategy covered but these attacks target users.
+We thought we could suggest the best way to protect yourself against it: A robust backup solution.

 What is Ransomware?

 Ransomware is a type of malware that prevents or limits users from accessing their system.
-This type of malware forces its victims to pay the ransom through certain online payment methods (often Bitcoin) in order to grant access to their systems or to get their data back.
+This type of malware forces its victims into paying the ransom through certain online payment methods (often Bitcoin).
+This action grants access to their systems or a hefty sum to get their data back.
+As it is sent directly to users, security software can sometimes miss the attacks.

-How do I protect my company from a ransomware attack?
+How do I protect my company from ransomware attacks?

-Ransomware is not trend to take lightly, it is important that your employee base is properly educated and diligent about what they download and which attachments they open.
+Ransomware is not a trend to take lightly.
+It is important that your employees have had security awareness training.
+The also need to be diligent about what email attachments they open.

-Dealing with ransomware attacks can be easy as long as your company has a proper backup solution in place and follows the 3-2-1 rule.
+Dealing with ransomware attacks can be simple providing your company has a proper backup solution and follows the 3-2-1 rule.